 Figure 3

 The Nordic model is characterized by high employment rates and low poverty rates.
-In addition to the Nordic countries, nations with similar economic structures and material welfare levels include the Netherlands, Switzerland, Austria, and Ireland.
+In addition to the Nordic countries, nations with similar economic structures and material welfare levels include the Netherlands, Austria, and Ireland.
 However, only the Netherlands has comparable levels to the Nordic countries in terms of the per capita volume of social benefits in kind provided to households by the government.
 (See Table 1.
 Indicator: Individual consumption expenditure of general government per capita)

 Taiwan's low employment rate is largely due to structural disadvantages for women in balancing work and childbirth, as well as early retirement practices—not due to a lack of labor market flexibility.
 Taiwan's low poverty rate, on the other hand, is partly the result of its progressive income tax system.
 Therefore, Taiwan's similarity to France and Belgium in terms of poverty and employment rates is more coincidental than structural.
 Nevertheless, policies aimed at improving women's rights in the labor market are steering Taiwan toward characteristics of the Nordic model.
-In 2024, Taiwan's employment rate increased to 70.3%, almost reaching the threshold of a high employment rate and closely approaching the European Union's 70.8%.
+In 2024, Taiwan's employment rate increased to 70.3%, almost reaching the threshold of a high employment rate (71.3%) and closely approaching the European Union's 70.8%.
 Taiwan is an advanced economy with a relatively large government.
 Although government expenditure as a percentage of GDP is relatively low, the per-capita volume of social benefits in kind provided to households by the government is comparatively high, with universal healthcare accounting for a large proportion of this.
-(See Table 2.)
+(See Table 2 and Figure 4.)
 This indicates that universal welfare is a societal priority.

-Figure 1
+Figure 4

 Country code: See the Eurostat Website.